OpenBankProject/OBP-API/README.md

 # Production Options.

-* set the status of HttpOnly and Secure cookie flags for produnction,uncomment the following lines of  "webapp/WEB-INF/web.xml" :
+* set the status of HttpOnly and Secure cookie flags for production, uncomment the following lines of  "webapp/WEB-INF/web.xml" :

         <session-config>
           <cookie-config>